telenornms/skogul/skogul.rst

 	Fail if any of these fields are present

 ``extractfromdata - []string``
 	Extract a set of fields from Data and add it to Metadata.
+Removes the original.

 ``remove - []string``
 	Remove these metadata fields.